Sach-123/django-cmsapp/README.md

-# A Student-Deparment Management System
+# A Student-Department Management System
 A simple django app to maintain student and thier respective department information.

 ## Screenshots